 You will need to establish a subsidiary or choose a subsidiary alternative before you can pick a Peru payroll option.
 Start by registering the name of your business with the Peruvian Public Registry.
 You’ll then need to get a deed, minutes, and accounting books notarized by the Portal Servicios Ciudadano y Empresas.
 Employers must also receive a Certificate of Registration and a tax ID number to pay employees.

-Peru allows probationary periods from three months to one year.
+Peru allows a standard probationary period of three months; this can be extended to six months to high-level/management positions.
 If you terminate an employee, you’ll need objective grounds or cause to do so with documentation.
 Try to give employees at least six calendar days of written notice.
 An employee who is dismissed without cause typically receives up to 12 months of severance pay.

 Globalization Partners offers a Peru payroll outsourcing option that frees up your time and reduces stress.
 Contact us today to learn more about our services.